quixio/quix-streams/docs/app-management.md

 print('Exiting')
 ```

 In this case, when the code runs, it will subscribe to and handle `SIGINT` (an interrupt signal) and `SIGTERM` (a termination signal).
-If either of these signals is observed, the code will call `signal_handler`, and the `while` loop will terminate allowing the code execution to come to an end.
+If either of these signals is observed, the code will call `signal_handler`, and the `while` loop will terminate enabling the code execution to come to an end.

 `App.run` has this termination signal handling built in.
 It works on all popular platforms too.